cvzwkk/portal/assets/docs/knowledges/Transcendence/types/Synthetic-Natural/SyntheticInvisible/TransferStates/readme.md

 The decomposition of the brain marks the end of physical consciousness as understood in the material realm.
 However, if consciousness transcends the brain, it may persist as energy, quantum information, or a part of a universal field.
 This opens possibilities for transcendence into higher states of awareness, offering profound implications for human existence, spirituality, and the nature of reality.

 ---

+Logical Input:
+that further the principle that consciousness survive after brain desintegration when merge the nature entropy but loss the control of body reality when canalized in one organ of tissues as organic brain

+---

 ### **Consciousness Surviving After Brain Desintegration: Merging with Entropy**